 The specific epithet "maraisii" honors the South African botanist Wessel R.B.
 Marais.

 How to Grow and Care for Haworthia maraisii

 Light: Although some species can grow in full sun, most Haworthias are adapted to thrive in partial shade.
 Place the potted H. maraisii in a bright area with some protection from the hottest rays of the day.

 Soil: All Haworthias do not like their roots to remain wet for prolonged periods, so their potting soil should be well-drained.
 Use a commercial succulent potting mix or make your own.

 Hardiness: Haworthias like warmer temperatures in the summer but cool in the winter.
 However, they do not like being too cold.
 H. maraisii can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Repotting: These succulents are generally slow-growing and can stay in the same pot for years.
-For best health, H. maraisii should be repotted into fresh soil every two to three years.
+However, H. maraisii should be repotted into fresh soil every two to three years for best health.